Published: Oct 14, 2022

 Blog Hero Background GraphicBlog Hero Background Graphic

-Since January 1, 2022, the No Surprises Act has required healthcare providers and insurance companies to issue good faith estimates (GFEs) to uninsured and self-paying patients.
-GFEs are documents outlining the estimated costs of patients' expected healthcare items or services.
-They ensure that consumers won't be caught off-guard by unexpected medical expenses.
+On January 1, 2022, the No Surprises Act began requiring healthcare providers and insurance companies to issue good faith estimates (GFEs) to uninsured and self-paying patients.
+GFEs ensure that consumers won't be caught off-guard by unexpected medical expenses, typically incurred when they use providers outside of their health insurance plans..

-GFE software can help you comply with the No Surprises Act in many ways by helping you:
+How good faith estimate software helps you comply with the No Surprises Act

 First, GFE software can help you create compliant GFEs containing all of the required information, disclaimers, and notifications.
-This includes:
+These include:

 • Patient name and date of birth